Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 TRANSPORTATION: Hovedbanegården, Tivoli (Bernstorffsgade) → Det Kongelige Bibliotek (Christians Brygge) via 26 bus toward Sankt Annæ Plads, Skuespilhuset (4 min, 3 stops, free w/ Copenhagen Discover Card or DKK 24)

-After you’ve enjoyed your last Danish pastry of the trip, head over to Copenhagen’s famous library, the Black Diamond.
-Serving as part of the Royal Danish Library, the Black Diamond contains a vast collection of books and historical manuscripts.
+After enjoying your last Danish pastry for the trip, head to Copenhagen’s famous library, the Black Diamond.
+Part of the Royal Danish Library, the Black Diamond contains a vast collection of books and historical manuscripts.
 Peruse through the exhibition spaces, concert hall, and admire the building’s striking modern architecture.
-The unique, black granite-clad façade is angled over the waters of the harbor, so that on a sunny day the reflection of waves makes the library sparkle like—you guessed it—a black diamond.
-Blending contemporary design with traditional library functionality, the Black Diamond also houses a café if you’re still feeling peckish after Rug Bakery.

 Pro Tip:

-If the forecast is particularly rainy, visiting the Black Diamond—as well as the following Danish Architecture Center and Amalienborg Palace—are perfect indoor activities for staying warm and dry.
+If the forecast is rainy, visiting the Black Diamond—as well as the Danish Architecture Center and Amalienborg Palace—are perfect indoor activities for staying warm and dry.

 Danish Architecture Center

-Wander through chronological displays, beginning with insights into Danish architectural traditions exploring the foundations of mighty castles which remain standing hundreds of years later.
-Modern design trends are highlighted in "Copenhagen in Common," showcasing Danish architects' work, and "So Danish!," a permanent exhibition on Danish architecture history.
-The last exhibitions you’ll find center around urban development and sustainable architecture, with these platforms prompting social discussions and knowledge sharing about architecture's role in society.
+Wander through chronological displays, beginning with insights into the foundations of mighty castles which remain standing hundreds of years later.
+Modern design trends are showcased Danish architects' work and "So Danish!," a permanent exhibition on Denmark’s architectural history.
+The last exhibitions center around urban development and sustainable architecture, with these platforms prompting social discussions about architecture's role in society.

-If you don’t feel like using your brain power in another stuffy museum, that’s okay!
-You can also skip past all the reading and head right to interactive installations including a 40-meter spiral slide and "Aware – Architecture and Senses," which explores the relationship between spatial atmospheres and emotions.
-If you’ve never tried out a VR headset before you’re in luck; the DAC challenges you to face your fears in an out-of-the-building virtual experience called “We Dare You.”
+Otherwise, skip past all the reading and head right to the interactive installations including a 40-meter spiral slide and "Aware – Architecture and Senses," which explores the relationship between spatial atmospheres and emotions.
+If you’ve never tried a VR headset before you’re in luck; the DAC challenges you to face your fears in an out-of-the-building virtual experience.

 Amalienborg Palace